accelerando-consulting/spike/README.md

 * https://github.com/unixbigot/WIFIMANAGER-ESP32/archive/HTTPHEAD.zip

-### Run the program
+### Run the program (Upload it to your Mini32)

-Click the 'Upload' button in the Arduino IDE (second from left in the toolbar).
+Click the `Upload` button in the Arduino IDE (second from left in the toolbar, with the rightward-arrow icon).

-After the upload completes, click the "serial monitor" button, at the far right of the toolbar.
+After the upload completes, click the "serial monitor" button , at the far right of the toolbar (magnifying-glass icon, or select the menu `Tools -> Serial Monitor`).

 A window should open showing messages from the ESP32.

-You should see some messages that look like
+You should see some messages that look like:

 ```
 IoTBNE Garden Spike, v1 May 2019